Anatomy of single-field inflationary models for primordial black holes: Approximating the spectra of smooth potentials

 Similarly to the instantaneous transition case, we can build a potential that generates the behaviour~\eqref{eq:box}.
 Taking hints from section~\ref{sec:delta_potential}, it is clear that the potential should consist of three parabolas: one for the initial SR and another for the final CR phases as before, and one with a positive second derivative to connect them smoothly.
 We write it as \be V = \left\{

-\right. \, . \ee The $\lambda$ and $\etav$ values of all sections are still related by \eqref{eq:lambda_in_etaV}.
+\right. \, , \ee with $\lambda_i$ and $\eta_{Vi}$ related by Eq.~\eqref{eq:lambda_in_etaV}, and $\tilde{\lambda} = (3/2)\sqrt{(4/3)\tilde{\eta}_V - 1}$.
 Requiring $\calH^{-2}z''/z < 0$ in the intermediary region corresponds to $\tilde\eta_V > 2/3$.
 This makes sense: to break the SR approximation, a value of $\eta_V$ of order one is required.
 This time, $\eta_V$ has no delta peaks, only discontinuities, and thus the first derivative of the potential must be continuous everywhere.
 A sketch of the potential is depicted in Fig.~\ref{fig:box_V_sketch}.

 Again, spectra of the form \eqref{eq:PR_box} can be produced by a potential of the form \eqref{eq:V_humps_2}.
 In the intermediary region, a solution similar to \eqref{eq:phi_humps_solution} applies, and the parameters of the $z$ and $V$ functions there can be straightforwardly matched by expressions similar to \eqref{eq:match_c_expressions}, paying attention to the continuity of the field velocity.
 In principle, even more complicated forms of $\calH^{-2}z''/z$ and the potential can be built and matched with a similar procedure.
 The details are not very illuminating, and we will not study them here.